 I may feel your pulse and check your reflexes.
-I may also take your blood pressure and refer you for clinical tests, such as an MRI or back to your GP or another specialist, if I think it necessary.
+I may also take your blood pressure and refer you for clinical tests, such as an MRI or back to your GP or another specialist, if I think it clinically necessary.

 Your posture I will usually look at your posture and how you move your body.
 I will also assess what happens when I move it for you and see what hurts, where and when.